rust-unofficial/patterns/functional/lenses.md

 }
 ```

-This API is a prism.
+Wow, that's a lot of generics on functions, in addition to a type on the trait
+itself!
+Why are they all there?

+They are there because this API is a prism: an attempt to make a generic set of
+"lenses" work across a generic set of types for "observation."

-To understand it better, consider what "light" it is "refracting".
+To understand it better, consider what each "lense" looks like.
 Here is the definition of the `Visitor` type:

 ```rust,ignore